chuckreynolds/WP-Remove-Tools-Menu/readme.txt

 Tested up to: 4.9
 Stable tag: 2.3.1

-Super simple plugin to remove the Tools menu from WordPress Admin
+Super simple plugin to remove the Tools menu from WordPress Admin Menu

 == Description ==
-This plugin does exactly what the title says, when activated will remove the Tools menu from your WordPress Admin navigation menu.
-If you need import, export, or get the press-this bookmarklet again, or if any of your plugins add submenus into it, simply deactivate the plugin, do your thing, then re-enable the Remove Tools Menu plugin to remove it again and keep it out of your way.
+This plugin does exactly what the title says, when activated it will remove the Tools menu from your WordPress Admin navigation menu.
+If you need import, export, the old press-this bookmarklet, or if any of your plugins add items into it, simply deactivate the plugin, do your thing, then re-enable the Remove Tools Menu plugin to remove Tools again and keep it out of your way.
 NOTE: there are certain plugins that add things to the Tools menu... those obviously won't show up either but the plugin still does what it was built to do.
 Have fun.

 == Installation ==
 1. Upload the `remove-tools-menu` folder to the `/wp-content/plugins/` directory